0s-ware/Development-Templates/README.md

 Templates for Development
 ==========================

 We have created "Templates for Development" for all kind of developers.
-We have implemented basic templates using HTML, CSS, Javascript and PHP.
+We have implemented basic file templates for use HTML, CSS, Javascript and PHP.
 In the future we will include templates with technologies like Bootstrap, Font-Awesome and many more.

 For now, you will find four different templates:
   1. Web Design